jammus/boxsocial/README.md

 # boxsocial
+Party mode for last.fm.
-Copy a host's last.fm scrobbles to your own profile in realtime.
+Copy a host's scrobbles to your own profile in realtime.